a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 Note: This repository is provided for research and educational use only.
 Commercial use is prohibited.

-The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence.
+The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence Journal.

 🧪 This software is currently under prospective clinical validation.